Khadija-sonia/Khadija-sonia/README.md

 - 👋 Hi, I’m Sonia
 - 👀 I’m interested in Learning new things.
-- 🌱 I’m currently learning Web Design.
+- 🌱 I’m currently learning Machine Learning, Deep Learning, Python.

 <!---
 Khadija-sonia/Khadija-sonia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.